nguyenkhoatdtu303/etch-a-sketch/README.md

+# The Odin Project's Project
+In this project I have built a basic game "etch-a-sketch", this project help me to practice using Javascript to make my website more interactive.
-# etch-a-sketch
+# Skills used
-This project I will build a etch a sketch
-It allows user to draw with random color
-Moreover,it allows user to change the size of sketch
+HTML, CSS
+Javascript: variables, functions, conditionals, comparison operators, DOM selection and manipulation, event listeners and event handling, recursion and loops